ssanchezor/GNN-RS/README.md

 # AIDL21: Recommender Systems with GCN

-This repository contains different models for making personalized user recommendations.
+This repository contains different machine learning models that are commonly used to implement personalized Recommender Systems.

-Our project aims to compare different models and evaluate how the use of models such as FM, GCN and GAT can improve the quality of these recommendations.
-Additionally, we assess how popularity bias affects these models.
+Our project aims to compare the different models, such as FM, GCN and GAT, and evaluate how well they perform in making recommendations.
+In order to do this, we will calculate for each of them some metrics (HR, NDCG, Coverty, etc...) that are frequently used in this area.

+We will perform a detailed analysis of the obtained results  in order to detect and assesses possible biases.

 ### About
 Final Project for the UPC [Artificial Intelligence with Deep Learning Postgraduate Course](https://www.talent.upc.edu/ing/estudis/formacio/curs/310402/postgraduate-course-artificial-intelligence-deep-learning/) 2021-2022 online edition, authored by: